sameer11001/sameer11001/README.md

 # 💫 About Me:
+I am a dedicated and results-driven software developer with a deep passion for technology and continuous learning.
+I thrive in dynamic environments where I can apply my problem-solving skills and collaborate with teams to create innovative and efficient software solutions.
+With a strong foundation in backend development, I excel at designing and implementing scalable, reliable systems.
+I am committed to staying ahead of the curve by learning new technologies and enhancing my existing skills, ensuring that I contribute meaningful value to any project or organization I’m part of.

 Backend developer working on improve myself <br>🔭 I’m currently working on a projects in spring <br>
 #<br>
 # 💻 Tech skills: